SHEEP FOR BEGINNERS

 10.00 Start the day

 - Tea/coffee.
 Introductions: understanding your sheep keeping ambitions

 - The legal bits and associated paperwork for sheep

 - Tools and equipment: from dagging shears to handling equipment, weigh scales and trailers

 - Sheep handling: moving, penning, handling for health checks, body condition scoring, weighing, teeth/tits/toes, foot care, dagging, tagging, dosing, injecting and more

 5.00 Finish for the day

 - Tea / Coffee.
-Picking up on any outstanding questions from day one
+Picking up on any outstanding questions

 - Land management for sheep: grass management, fencing, water, grazing rotation, stocking rates, forage for winter feeding